markjprice/cs8dotnetcore3/dotnet5.md

 </Project>
 ```
 ## Chapter 11 - Working with Databases Using Entity Framework Core
-For the `WorkingWithEFCore` project, the additional referenced NuGet packages should use the preview versions, as shown in the following markup:
+For the `WorkingWithEFCore` project, the additional referenced NuGet packages should use the .NET 5.0 versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">